false

 Leveraging technology and resources is crucial for effective upskilling.
 Utilize online training platforms, mobile learning apps, and other digital tools to provide your employees with easy access to learning resources.

-The AI-powered learning platform from CYPHER Learning makes it easy and fast to create and deliver premium course content, while preserving time and resources.
+CYPHER Learning makes it easy and fast to create and deliver premium AI-powered course content, while preserving time and resources.

 Modern LMS platforms offer flexible and personalized learning experiences that can be tailored to individual needs.
 Additionally, consider partnering with industry experts and training providers to offer specialized training and development opportunities.
 By tapping into these external tools, you can provide your team with the specific skills they need to excel in their roles and contribute to your organization’s growth.